igordejanovic/igordejanovic.github.io/content/recipes/sway-config.md

 bindsym $mod+Shift+l move right
 ```

 Split in horizontal and vertical orientations.
-When pressing a hint is displayed
+When the shortcut is pressed a
-on the window where the next application will be positioned.
+hint is displayed at the side of the window where the next application will be
+positioned.

 ```cfg
 bindsym $mod+b split h